carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 * [Finding glaucoma in color fundus photographs using deep learning.](http://doi.org/10.1001/jamaophthalmol.2019.3512)
 * [Predicting lymphocyte fate from cell imaging](https://doi.org/10.1371/journal.pone.0083251)

+_Comment: What do we do with these papers?
+Should ask a question or have partners pick one and discuss the benefit of ML in this situation?_

 {% include links.md %}